Agoric/documentation/main/guides/getting-started/swaparoo-making-a-payment-explainer.md

 ## Step-by-Step Explanation
 ### Retrieving the Deposit Facet:
 - `depositFacetFromAddr` is an object that provides a lookup function for deposit facets associated with addresses.
-The Swaparoo contract is provided with a `depositFacetFromAddr` by the proposal (`swaparoo.proposal.js`).
+The Swaparoo contract is provided with a `namesByAddressAdmin` by the proposal (`swaparoo.proposal.js`).
+The contract makes `depositFacetFromAddr` using `fixHub()`.
   - An example of an address might be `agoric1ydzxwh6f893jvpaslmaz6l8j2ulup9a7x8qvvq`.
 - The lookup function is called with `secondPartyAddress` and `'depositFacet'` as arguments to retrieve the deposit facet associated with the `secondPartyAddress`.
 - The resulting deposit facet is stored in the `secondDepositFacet` variable.